pawelc92/terraform-openstack-cf2_instance_with_volume/README.md

-# terraform-openstack-cf2-instance_with_volume
+# terraform-openstack-cf2_instance_with_volume
-Module for creating a CF2 instance with a volume.
+Create an instance with bootable volume.
+Easily associate a floating IP address automatically selected from the external pool attached to your router.